clockfort/mobile-profiles/README.md

  * Recommended, but unnecessary if you choose to compile to a non-LLVM target
 * `cabal install LDAP scotty`

-Run the application with either `runghc profiles.hs` or use the included makefile to run as a binary (`make && ./profiles`)
+Run the application with either `runghc profiles` or use the included makefile to run as a binary (`make && ./profiles`)